 Some of our acquisitions are creations born of the coronavirus.
 They include gorgeous handmade face masks and a pair of beautiful photographic lockdown prints by journalist, broadcaster and film-maker Bidisha.

 Other donations speak indirectly of lockdown experiences.
-Some women found they had more time for spring cleans, clear outs and closure.
+Some women, such as Sara and Molly Sheridan, found they had more time for spring cleans, clear outs and closure.

 Compost more precious than toilet roll.
 Seed sowing season and the pandemic arrived together and seeds and growing mediums became scarce, exacerbated by a sudden interest in growing on balconies and in gardens.